 In February 2018, the Financial Accounting Standards Board ("FASB") issued ASU 2018-02 (Topic 220): Income Statement - Reporting Comprehensive Income - Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income, which allows for optional reclassification from accumulated other comprehensive income to retained earnings for the stranded tax effects resulting from the enactment of H.R.1 (P.L.
 115-97), originally known as the "Tax Cuts and Jobs Act," in December 2017.
 An entity that elects to reclassify these amounts must reclassify stranded tax effects related to the change in federal tax rate for all items accounted for in other comprehensive income (e.g., pension and postretirement benefits and cash flow hedges).
 Entities may also elect to reclassify other stranded tax effects that relate to the Act but do not directly relate to the change in the federal tax rate (e.g., state taxes).
-Upon adoption of ASU 2018-02, entities are required to disclose their policy for releasing the income tax effects from accumulated other comprehensive income.
-ASU 2018-02 is effective for annual periods beginning after December 15, 2018, and interim periods within those fiscal years.
+Upon adoption of ASU 2018-02, entities are required to disclose their policy for releasing the income tax effects from accumulated other comprehensive income to ther comprehensive income as MSU 2018-02 is effective for annual periods beginning after December 15, 2018, and interim periods within those fiscal years.
 Early adoption is permitted.
-The Company does not expect this ASU to have a material impact on the Company's financial position, results of operations, or cash flow.
+The Company's financial position, results of operations, or cash flow.